Linden, Idaho

 Linden is an unincorporated community in Latah County, in the U.S. state of Idaho.

 History

 Linden experienced a minor gold rush in the late 1870s.
-A post office called Linden was established in 1889, and remained in operation until it was discontinued in 1929.
-The community was named after Linden, Missouri.
+The Families residing on Cedar Creek Ridge applied for a post office in 1889 and the name Linden was selected.
+The post office was established in 1890, and remained in operation until the store / post office burned in 1928 [4] The community was named after Linden, Missouri.